 “We quickly realized that we were in a different business than consulting,” Gibbs Howard says.
 “All of a sudden, we had new issues that we needed to tackle, new challenges, and new people’s needs to satisfy.
 We really needed to go back to our roots, go back to our DNA, and learn again.”

-From the beginning, the team had a vision for IDEO U that went beyond helping people practice design thinking.
+From the beginning, the team had a vision for IDEO U that went beyond helping people make use of design thinking tools.
 They wanted to help unlock creativity across organizations.
 But to do that, the team needed to figure out which kinds of courses would grow the business and resonate with the global learner community, while being conscious of the overlap with IDEO’s consulting offer.

 By this time, IDEO U had hired Dawn Taketa Riordan, a veteran marketing leader familiar with the concepts of design thinking.
 She had even been an IDEO client in the past.
-She quickly found that the answer to IDEO U’s greater purpose for impact lay beyond traditional market research.
+She quickly found that the answer to IDEO U’s greater purpose as an impact venture lay beyond traditional market research.

 Looking beyond Market Research for User Feedback